Measures of non-Gaussianity in axion-string-induced CMB birefringence: Conclusion

 The bispectrum is defined as the third moment of the birefringence rotation angle at different angular scales; roughly $b \sim \langle \hat{\alpha}_1 \hat{\alpha}_2 \hat{\alpha}_3 \rangle$.
 For axion-string-induced birefringence we expect the bispectrum to vanish as an ensemble average, but it must be nonzero in any given realization, and our analysis focuses on calculating its standard deviation.
-Using numerical simulation of the loop-crossing model, we evaluate the reduced bispectrum $\hat{b}_{\ell_1 \ell_2 \ell_3}$ for a range of angular scales from $\ell_i = 0$ to $100$.
+Using numerical simulations of the loop-crossing model, we evaluate the reduced bispectrum $\hat{b}_{\ell_1 \ell_2 \ell_3}$ for a range of angular scales from $\ell_i = 0$ to $100$.
 We find that the bispectrum tends to be largest for the `squeezed' triangle form ($\ell_1 = 0$, $\ell_2 = \ell_3$ and permutations) and relatively smaller in the `equilateral' triangle form ($\ell_1 = \ell_2 = \ell_3$).
 For both cases the typical bispectrum decreases toward larger $\ell_i$, approximately tracking a power law.
 We discuss how these general trends would arise even if the birefringence rotation angle followed Gaussian statistics.
 For the model parameters that we explored numerically here ($\zeta_0 = \xi_0 = \mathcal{A} = 1$), the typical bispectrum tracks the Gaussian expectation, and the largest difference occurs for $\ell_1 = \ell_2 = 1$ and $\ell_3 = 0$ (and permutations) where the fractional difference is approximately $80\%$.
+This deviation suggests that an anomalously large bispectrum would be consistent with axion-strings, although additional information such as a measurement of the power spectrum would be needed to claim evidence of axion strings from CMB polarization.

 The work presented here serves to better characterize the cosmological signatures of an axion string network present in the Universe after recombination.
 If evidence for anisotropic birefringence is detected in CMB polarization measurements using two-point statistics, such as $EB$ cross-correlation, the higher-moment statistics studied here will prove valuable to discriminate across different possible new physics sources of birefringence.
 For instance, at the level of the power spectrum the parameters of axion-string-induced birefringence exhibit a degeneracy; the signal is proportional to $\mathcal{A}^2 \xi_0$ where the anomaly coefficient $\mathcal{A}$ quantifies the strength of the axion-photon coupling, and the loop density parameter $\xi_0$ controls the number of axion string loops per Hubble volume.
 A detection of anisotropic birefringence and a measurement of its power spectrum would not provide sufficient information to discriminate between $\mathcal{A}$ and $\xi_0$.
 However, in general this degeneracy can be broken by higher-point statistics \cite{Yin:2023vit}.
 For example, \eref{eq:analytic-kurtosis-vs-multipole} reveals that the excess kurtosis $\Delta \hat{\kappa}_\ell$ is insensitive to $\mathcal{A}$ and goes inversely with $\xi_0$.
 Consequently, with sufficient information it becomes possible to independently determine the properties of the axion string network, parametrized here by $\zeta_0$ and $\xi_0$, and the fundamental parameters of the new physics, parametrized by the anomaly coefficient $\mathcal{A}$ as well as the axion mass $m_a$.